mohitgupta3/Building-a-Neural-network/README.md

 Error:0.00395876528027
 Error:0.00351012256786
 ```
-LOL, Don't be upset with a lot of 'Error' in the output (I also got this while writing this tutorial).
+LOL, Don't be upset with a lot of 'Error' in the output.
 This code is Explained in _Three_L_NN.ipynb_.
 (NOT ADDED YET)

 Not making this __README.md__ too log to read, lets end this Tutorial here.

 I hope that, today you learnt a lot about Neural Networks.
+Although Deep Learning libraries such as TensorFlow and Keras makes it easy to build deep nets without fully understanding the inner workings of a Neural Network, I find that it’s beneficial for aspiring data scientist to gain a deeper understanding of Neural Networks.
 __Wait!!__ Is it all about Neural networks?.
 Are you a master now?